 Each year, the City receives requests for traffic control signage.
 The City investigates the area to determine if additional signage or enforcement is necessary.
 The City has found that "Children at Play" signs, "Stop" signs, and additional speed limit signs are generally ineffective in controlling speeders because the offenders often live in the immediate area.
 Although enforcement may be an immediate solution, the most effective overall method is for all drivers to take special care to observe posted speed limits, especially in the presence of children.
 To learn more, call the Engineering Division at 651-730-2734.

-Receive your brochure by e-mail.
-You will have all your Oakdale Recreation information instantly and immediately when you sign up for e-brochures.
+Receive your brochure by email.
+You will have all your Oakdale Recreation information instantly and immediately when you sign up for eBrochures.
 It's quick and easy to register.
-Submit your request via e-mail to email@example.com.
-You will begin receiving your brochures with the next issue.
+Simply email Laura.
+You will begin receiving your brochures with the next issue!

 The Eder School is operated by the Washington County Historical Society.
-For museum hours, historical information, or to schedule a off-hours tour, please visit http://www.wchsmn.org/eder-school-house/.
+For museum hours, historical information, or to schedule a off-hours tour, please visit the Eder School House website.

 Registration fees for programs cancelled by the recreation department will be fully refunded.
 Other than adult trips, participants may cancel a registration three business days before the start of the program and receive a refund, less a $5 administration fee.
 Once a refund has been requested, a check will be mailed within 45 days.
 If the registration was charged, a credit to the credit card will be processed.
 No refunds can be issued once a program has started or if tickets were purchased for a trip or event.

 The recreation department is always looking for enthusiastic leaders and ideas for learners of all ages, stages, abilities and interests.
 Do you have a special skill, interest, knowledge, or hobby you'd like to share with others?
 Professional certification is not required; passion and enthusiasm are a must!
 Proposals are accepted throughout the year.
-Please contact Julie Williams at 651-747-3867 for complete details.
+Please call Julie Williams at 651-747-3867.